-- 5. By sibling we mean: brother, sister, step/half/ foster siblings living at the same address of a child currently attending the school at the time of Admission (i.e. September 2023). - 6.
+- at which the application for admission to the school is made, / or / - The member of staff is recruited to fill a vacant post for which there is a demonstrable shortage. - 4.
+By regular we mean worship at church by a parent/ guardian, at least twice monthly over the period of twelve months, prior to the admissions meeting in February 2025.
+Attendance information will be sought via our Supporting Reference, completed by the priest/minister of the church attended by the family, which parents should collect from, and return to, the school. - 5.
+By sibling we mean: brother, sister, step/half/ foster siblings living at the same address of a child currently attending the school at the time of Admission (i.e. September 2025). - 6.
 Distances from home to school are provided by the Enfield Schools Admissions Service.
 The Governing Body has been advised that the distances provided are calculated by the Admissions IT system using ADDRESS-POINT®.
 This provides a national grid co-ordinate and a unique reference for each postal address in Great Britain.
 The grid reference is provided to a resolution of 0.1 metres (10cm) measured from the Headteacher's Office.
 The accuracy of each ADDRESS-POINT® is such that each point will fall within the addressed building.
 In the case of multi-occupancy buildings such as flats where there may only be one address point, priority will be given to the applicants whose door number is the lowest numerically or alphabetically.